pellcorp/creality-wiki/docs/cartographer.md

 Follow the [Paper Test Method](https://www.klipper3d.org/Bed_Level.html#the-paper-test)
 <br />Upon completion *`SAVE_CONFIG`*

+!!! warn

-**WARNING:** Do not use a metal feeler gauge for this step, it could interfere with calibration!!!
+    Do not use a metal feeler gauge for this step, it could interfere with calibration!!!

 After the save config you have to do the cartographer threshold scan (see next)